eigr/spawn/README.md

 it in a Kubernetes cluster with the Spawn Controller installed (See more about this process in the section on installation).

 In this tutorial we are going to use a MySql database.
-In this case, in order for Spawn to know how to connect to the database instance, it is first necessary to create a kubernetes secret with the connection data and other parameters.
+In this case, in order for Spawn to know how to connect to the database instance, it is first necessary to create a kubernetes secret in same namespace you installed the Spawn Operator with the connection data and other parameters.
 Example:

 ```shell
 kubectl create secret generic mysql-connection-secret \